 Searching the web to uncover the meaning of leadership can lead to confusion rather than enlightenment.

-You’ll find such pearls of wisdom as the action of leading a group of people or an organization, or the state or position of being a leader.
+You’ll find such pearls of wisdom as the action of leading a group of people or an organization or the state or position of being a leader.
+When it comes to strategic leadership, we have to add the organizational ingrediant to it.

 In the game, children line up behind a designated leader and mimic the actions of the leader.